 Why You Would Book Cataleya: Explore Croatia as a potential reconnaissance trip for a future bareboat charter.

 Why You Would Not Book Cataleya: You want more sailing, less sightseeing.

 What’s Included: Breakfast and lunch daily and 2 dinners.

 Cataleya, 98ft.
 8 Cabins, 16 Guests, 5 Crew

 Take a look at some of the highlights from the American Sailing Croatia charter aboard Cataleya.

 Interested in a future Cruise?
 Sign up for updates here: https://asa.com/croatia-tour/

 The trip begins in Split, Croatia.
-This photo, taken from the top of the bell tower gives you a view over the harbor and the historic town.
+This photo, taken from the top of the bell tower gives you a view of the harbor and the historic town.
 Walk th narrow pedestrian-only streets and find hidden treasures in th reform of cafes, restaurants, and shops.
-The Palace has been preserved and the architecture is stunning.
+The Palace has been preserved, and the architecture is stunning.